Family travel insurance

 What is family travel insurance?

-A family travel insurance policy typically covers one or two adults who live at the same address, plus at least one child (up to a maximum of eight children) aged 18 or under who permanently lives with them.
+A family travel insurance policy typically covers one or two adults who live at the same address, plus at least one child aged 18 or under who permanently lives with them.
+Policies can often cover up to a maximum of eight children.

 What are the benefits of buying family travel insurance?

-Family travel insurance is simple – one policy that will cover the whole family is easier than buying individual policies for each family member – and it can often work out cheaper too.
+Family travel insurance is simple – one policy that will cover the whole family is easier than buying individual policies for each family member.
+Here are the key benefits:

-• Free cover: some insurance providers offer free cover for children.
+- Free cover: some insurance providers offer free cover for children, or for kids under a certain age.

 The amount you’ll pay for a family travel insurance premium can depend on several factors, including:

-• Whether anyone in your family group has a medical condition – some serious conditions aren’t covered as standard, so you may have to pay more for a specialist policy.
+- Whether anyone in your family group has a medical condition – some serious conditions aren’t covered as standard.
+So, this could bump up the price of cover for the whole group considerately.
+Therefore, it could work out cheaper for those with a medical condition to buy a separate policy.

 What does family travel insurance cover?